donedgardo/blog/content/daily/wip-dialogue-day-6-show-dont-tell.md

 You can't argue with someone's diagnosis.
 You have to show them a different result.

 So you don't ask permission.
 You run small experiments.
 A rebel team, tired of the same dysfunction, tries something different.
 They focus.
 They limit WIP.
+They collaborate.
 They automate.
 They test.
 They ship in small batches.

 And the results show up in metrics that can't be argued with:
 - Shorter lead times